 Your two biggest financial assets in life are likely to be your home and your pension.
 You’re likely to spend time maintaining your house, why not your pension?
 If you’re cutting your grass on a Sunday morning, you could check your pension value online on a Sunday afternoon.

 And you’re not alone.
 There are many sources of help available.
-See this month’s article on financial help for information about who could help you manage your money.
+See here for information about who could help you manage your money.